liquiidio/UnityPluginSuiteGitbook/README.md

 # Getting Started

 A native integration compatible with Unity3D and C# allowing users and developers to connect and communicate with Anchor Wallet and ESR-based applications.
-The Anchor & ESR Integration consists of multiple libraries for the ESR-Protocol, the Anchor-integration, Transports etc. which will be included via Submodules while being packaged and published as a single Package.
+The Anchor and ESR integration consists of multiple libraries for the ESR-Protocol, the Anchor-integration, Transports among others, which will be included via submodules while being packaged and published as a single UnityPackage.

 #### Demo Application

-Open the Link to one of the Demo Application below\
+Open each of the links to test one of the AnchorLink demo applications below:

 {% embed url="https://noodles.lol/gitbook/Anchor%20Canvas%20WebGL%202021.x/" %}